saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 - A Backtrace account ([log in](https://backtrace.io/login) or sign up for a [free trial license](https://backtrace.io/sign-up)).
 - Your subdomain name (used to connect to your Backtrace instance).
 For example, `https://example-subdomain.sp.backtrace.io`.
-- A Backtrace project.
-- Error submission token.
-- Symbol submission token.
+- A Backtrace project, an error submission token and a symbol submission token.

 :::tip Generate an Error Submission Token